Nadeeshan96/nadeeshan96.github.io/_pages/about.md

 ---

 Active open-source contributor.
 Member of the [Ballerina programming language](https://ballerina.io/) team.
-Responsible mainly for the Ballerina runtime, JVM bytecode generation, intermediate representation (IR) optimisation.
+Responsible mainly for the Ballerina runtime, JVM bytecode generation, intermediate representation (IR) optimization.

 I am a graduate from University of Moratuwa, Sri Lanka specialized in Electronic and Telecommunication Engineering.
-Throughout my undergraduate studies and subsequent research, my focus has centered on signal processing, machine learning, optimisation, and algorithms.
+Throughout my undergraduate studies and subsequent research, my focus has centered on signal processing, machine learning, optimization, and algorithms.

 __I am passionate about improving my knowledge, conducting research, and using my experience to enhance the value of my work and have a positive impact on real-world applications.__